Animation studio: Ownership trends

 With the growth of animation as an industry, the trends of ownership of studios have gradually changed with time.
 Current studios such as Warner Bros. and early ones such as Fleischer Studios, started life as small, independent studios, being run by a very small core group.
 After being bought out or sold to other companies, they eventually consolidated with other studios and became larger.
 The drawback of this setup was that there was now a major thrust towards profitability with the management acting as a damper towards creativity of these studios, continuing even in today's scenario.

 Currently, the independent animation studios are looking to ensure artistic integrity by signing up with big animation studios on contracts that allow them to license out movies, without being directed by the bigger studios.
 Examples of such co-operation are the joint ventures between DreamWorks and Paramount Pictures and that of Blue Sky Studios and 20th Century Studios.

-On August 22, 2016, Comcast’s NBCUniversal acquired DreamWorks Animation, appointing Meledandri oversee Comcast’s Universal Animation/DreamWorks/Illumination, Disney’s Disney Animation/Pixar/20th Century Animation, & Warner Bros.
+On August 22, 2016, Comcast's NBCUniversal acquired DreamWorks Animation, appointing Meledandri oversee Comcast's Universal Animation/DreamWorks/Illumination, Disney's Disney Animation/Pixar/20th Century Animation, & Warner Bros.
 Warner Bros.
-Animation/Warner Animation Group.
+Animation/Warner Bros.
+Pictures Animation.